How to Prepare for Your House Sitter

 You and your cat will have your own routines and habits.
-So, to ensure as little disruption as possible for kitty make sure your cat sitter is aware of them, even the little quirky ones such as “every morning at 7am my cat drinks from the tap in the bathroom”.
+So, to ensure as little disruption as possible for kitty make sure your cat sitter is aware of them, even the little quirky ones such as “every morning at 7am my cat follows me to the bathroom and drinks from the tap”.

 If your cat has set feeding times please prepare your house sitter so they are aware of this.

 Prepare your home for your house sitter